IRawlings/Iainrawlings.com/content/CI-CD.md

 # Setting Up Continuous Integration / Continuous Deployment

+Edit: This post is a work in progress for now.

 Initially, as part of my journey to learning more skills I decided to set up a homelab some time ago.
 As part of that homelab, I decided I would like to host a blog for a few different reasons:

 * A blog would become a place I could document things I learn, allowing me to showcase these where needed.